ahmedbakr7/cipher-file-transfer/README.md

 1.  **Start Clients:** Launch `p2p_app.py` with a unique `--client-name` for each instance.
 2.  **Register/Login:** Each client will prompt for registration or login.
-3.  **Share Files:**
-    *   Select "Share a file".
-    *   The file will be encrypted (AES-256) and stored in `shared_files_<client_name>`.
-Its metadata (including the AES key) will be stored in an encrypted `file_metadata.json`.
+3.  **Share Files:** Select "Share a file".
+The file will be encrypted and stored in `shared_files_<client_name>`.
+Its metadata will be stored in an encrypted `file_metadata.json`.
-4.  **Discover Peers & Files:**
-    *   Use "Refresh peer list".
+4.  **Stop Sharing Files:** Select "Stop sharing a file" to remove a file from your shared list and delete its encrypted copy.
-    *   Use "List available files from peers".
+5.  **Discover Peers & Files:** Use "Refresh peer list" and "List available files from peers".
-5.  **Download Files:**
-    *   Select a file.
+6.  **Download Files:** Select a file.
 The file's AES key is securely exchanged (RSA).
 Files are transferred in chunks.
-    *   The downloaded file is decrypted, integrity-checked, and saved to `downloads_<client_name>`.
+The downloaded file is decrypted, integrity-checked, and saved to `downloads_<client_name>`.

 ## Security Overview

 CipherShare implements several layers of security:

--   **User Authentication:** Passwords are hashed using Argon2id, a strong, memory-hard hashing algorithm.
+-   **User Authentication:** Passwords are hashed using Argon2id.
--   **Confidentiality (Files at Rest on Sharer):**
-    -   Original files are encrypted using AES-256 before storage.
-    -   The `file_metadata.json` (containing file AES keys) is itself encrypted using AES-256.
-The key for this (Master Encryption Key - MEK) is derived from the user's password via Argon2id (as a KDF) and a client-specific salt.
-The MEK is only held in memory during a logged-in session.
+-   **Confidentiality (Files at Rest on Sharer):** Files are AES-256 encrypted.
+The `file_metadata.json` (containing file AES keys) is also AES-256 encrypted, using a key derived from the user's password via Argon2id (KDF).
--   **Confidentiality (Files in Transit):**
-    -   File content is transferred in its AES-256 encrypted form (sent in chunks).
-    -   The symmetric AES key for the file is exchanged securely using RSA encryption.
+-   **Confidentiality (Files in Transit):** File content is transferred AES-256 encrypted.
+Symmetric AES keys are exchanged using RSA encryption.
--   **Integrity:** SHA-256 hashes verify file integrity after download and decryption.
+-   **Integrity:** SHA-256 hashes verify file integrity.
--   **Client-Side Keys:** RSA private keys and the metadata salt are stored locally per client instance.
+-   **Client-Side Keys:** RSA private keys and the metadata salt are stored locally per client.

+## Testing

+The project includes:
+-   **Unit Tests:** Located in the `tests/` directory (e.g., `test_crypto_utils.py`, `test_password_utils.py`).
+Run with `python -m unittest discover tests`.
+-   **Integration Tests:** `tests/test_integration.py` covers end-to-end scenarios.
+Run with `python -m unittest tests.test_integration`.
+-   **Manual E2E Testing:** Use `run_local_test.py` to launch multiple client instances for manual testing of the CLI application.

 ## Notes

--   The rendezvous server is only used for peer discovery and does not handle file content or encryption keys.
-Communication with the rendezvous server is currently unencrypted.
+-   The rendezvous server is only for peer discovery; it doesn't handle file content or keys.
+Communication with it is currently unencrypted.
--   File transfers are direct P2P connections.
+-   File transfers are direct P2P.
--   For testing on a single machine, rendezvous connections default to `localhost`.
--   Ensure each client instance uses a unique `--client-name` for data persistence.
-If no name is provided, a new UUID-based name is generated on each run, leading to non-persistent behavior.
+-   Use unique `--client-name` for data persistence.
--   The `user_registry.json` (containing hashed passwords) and client-specific directories like `client_data_<client_name>` (containing private keys and salts) are sensitive.
-Protect access to these files and directories on the filesystem.
+-   Protect `user_registry.json` and `client_data_<client_name>/` directories.